-The neutral solution gives us rather high value of the cost (63.72 units) and rather high value of the calories 538.48 units.
 Therefore we might start interaction by defining reference point for further efficient solutions slightly lower than the obtained value of the cost outcome (50.) while rewriting in the reference point other values of the neutral solution of the selected outcome variables.
-With this reference point we determine the first interactive efficient solution (function $\langle F5 \rangle$).
+With this reference point we determine the first interactive efficient solution (function <F5>).

-Looking at the obtained solution (Fig. 6) we observe that indeed the cost outcome decreased to 53.41 together with slight decrease of taste and stimulus but we are worried by the calories that increased to 570.4 and fats that have rather high value 31.83.
+Looking at the obtained solution (Fig. 5) we observe that indeed the cost outcome decreased to 54.23 together with slight decrease of taste and stimulus but we are worried by the calories that increased to 568.3 and fats that have rather high value 32.06.
 We first try decrease the reference point for the calories putting there 450.

-The corresponding solution (Fig. 7) is slightly worse than expected and has less calories but still has to much fats.
+The corresponding solution (Fig. 6) is slightly worse than expected and has less calories but still has to much fats.
 Therefore we decide to change problem by entering fats as minimized variable.
-For the new problem we must compute new utopia and nadir bounds.
-They don't differ in this case from the previous one at the four first objectives but they inform us that the lower bound of fat is 4.26.
+For the new problem we must compute new utopia and neutral solution.
+They don't differ in this case from the previous one at the four first objectives but they inform us that the lower bound of fat is 4.256.

-We compute now the neutral solution for this problem, which is already quite reasonable.
 Perhaps a bit too costly and too high on calories thus we put again 50. as reference point for cost and 450. as reference point for calories while rewriting other neutral solution output as reference point for other outcome variables.

-After optimization we obtain a result that is still slightly high on fat thus we decrease the reference point to 15. and obtain satisfactory result on all outcomes of interest: the cost circa 56., taste 14.54, stimulus 28.87, calories 494.04, fats only 16.58 and calcium 254.71 with 645.88 units of the floating variable vitamin A. The composed breakfast consist of 1.81 rolls with 1.12 butter, 0.81 fresh fruit, 0.77 of milk and 1.31 of coffee (it's still high on stimulus) now if we wish to analyze the history of decision process we can display a bar chart.
+After optimization we obtain a result that is still slightly high on fat thus we decrease the reference point to 15. and obtain satisfactory result on all outcomes of interest: the cost circa 57., taste 14.75, stimulus 29.37, calories 501, fats only 17.27 and calcium 279 with 677 units of the floating variable vitamin A. The composed breakfast consist of 1.75 rolls with 1.14 butter, 0.83 fresh fruit, 0.86 of milk and 1.35 of coffee (it's still high on stimulus) now if we wish to analyze the history of decision process we can display a bar chart.
 Observe that for fats the utopia and nadir bounds are displayed only for the last three experiments because previously fat was not included in the list of optimized outcomes.
 We see also that the degrees of cost, calories and fats as compared to the last neutral solution resulted in the related decrease of calcium content.
 If we do not like low calcium content we can return to further interaction.